iRNA-COSI/APAeval/summary_workflows/identification/specification/I_benchmark_specification.md

 Based on the input data the following metrics are computed:

 1. Sensitivity (TPR, True Positive Rate) = TP/(TP+FN)
-2. FPR (False Positive Rate) = FP/(FP+TN)
+2. Precision = TP/(TP+FP)
-3. Precision = TP/(TP+FP)
+3. Area under the curve (AUC) of Precision-Recall curve calculated from Precision and Sensitivity (Recall) values for a range of distance thresholds
-4. Area under the curve (AUC) of receiver operating characteristic (ROC) calculated from TPR and FPR values for a range of distance thresholds
+4. Poly(A) sites matched to multiple ground truth sites as proportion of all identified sites
-5. Poly(A) sites matched to multiple ground truth sites as proportion of all identified sites
+5. Percentage of genes with correctly identified number of PAS
 6. Poly(A) sites assigned to 3'-UTRs as proportion of all identified sites
 7. Poly(A) sites assigned to different genomic features (3'-UTRs, 5'-UTRs, introns, CDS, terminal exons, intergenic regions) as proportion of all identified sites (optional)